Sanqui/discard2/README.md

   resume [options] <path>                                Resume an interrupted job
 ```

-**Note**: To use the the `tshark` capture tool with Docker, you may have to add `--cap-add=NET_RAW --cap-add=NET_ADMIN` to your Docker command.
+**Note**: To use the `tshark` capture tool with Docker, you may have to add `--cap-add=NET_RAW --cap-add=NET_ADMIN` to your Docker command.
 This is not necessary with Podman.

-**Warning:**  When you use the `tshark` capture tool outside of a container, **all** (possibly sensitive) traffic on your system gets saved.
+**Warning**: When you use the `tshark` capture tool outside of a container, **all** (possibly sensitive) traffic on your system gets saved.
 Only use this capture tool without a container for testing purposes, never publish the resulting captures.

 ### Reader